StevenWeir038/Scientia-Geographia-Quiz/testing.md

 **On Firefox and Opera the `#results::before` pseudo-element was distracting by 'cutting off' at the corners.**

 This was used to show a rotating animation that displayed only on the border.
-The width and height of the `#results::before` pseudo-element needed to be increased on the already hidden overflow..
+The width and height of the `#results::before` pseudo-element needed to be increased on the already hidden overflow.
 By playing with the bug I stumbled on a better effect across all browsers displaying a constant but dynamic border color change.

 **Issue 2**